AirshipCraft/docs/src/mech/economy/companies/commands.md

 # Commands
 Here is a full list of commands for the [companies](/src/mech/economy/companies.md) portion of the [economy](/src/mech/economy.md) system.
+It also includes a list of aliases and  permissions.

 ## General Commands